zelivans/zelivans.github.io/_posts/2017-04-16-microsoft-edge-leaks-url.md

 ## The Issue

-By default, requests made with fetch respect [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) and deny access to inappropriate resources.
-It is possible however to make a request with "no-cors" mode, enabling fetch to bypass CORS.
+By default, requests made with fetch should respect [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS) and deny access to inappropriate resources.
+However, it is possible to make a request with "no-cors" mode, enabling fetch to bypass CORS.
 The response of such a request should be "opaque", meaning it's content should be empty (so that an attacker could not gain access to cross-origin requests made with the user's session).
 [The specification](https://fetch.spec.whatwg.org/) states the following:

 > An opaque filtered response is a filtered response whose type is "opaque", url list is the empty list, status is 0, status message is the empty byte sequence, header list is empty, body is null, and trailer is empty.